-Education in the 19th Century
+Education in 19th Century Britain

 In the early 19th century the churches provided schools for poor children.
 From 1833 the government provided them with grants.
 There were also dame schools.
 They were run by women who taught a little reading, writing and arithmetic.
 However many dame schools were really a child minding service.